thhuang/Motion-Planning-Project/README.md

     <img src = './images/graph_6000.png' height = '400px'>
 </div>
 <p align = 'center'>
-    Fig 1: A graphs with 2000 nodes (left) and a graph with 6000 nodes (right).
+    Fig 1: A graph with 2000 nodes (left) and a graph with 6000 nodes (right).
 </p>

 In the planning state, current local position of the drone is determined as the starting position; the goal position is randomly sampled from the free space in the 2.5D map (Fig 2).
-A*, a search algorithm, is used for searching path through nodes in the graph (Fig 3).
+A*, a search algorithm, is used for searching path through nodes in the graph (Fig 3 left).
-Finally, the path is pruned to get final waypoints (Fig 3).
+Finally, the path is pruned to get final waypoints (Fig 3 right).
 After planning, the drone will take off, go through waypoints, and fly to the goal.

 <div align='center'>